 - follow exclusion requirements, as required

-- can support the prevention and control of transmission of infectious diseases by:
+- support the prevention and control of transmission of infectious diseases by:

 - providing prompt and consistent response to detected or suspected cases of disease.

-Note: School are not expected to give expert advice or treat students.
-This is the role of medical practitioners and health authorities, as appropriate.
+Note: School are not expected to give expert advice or treat students; this is the role of medical practitioners and health authorities, as appropriate.